 Example output

 Agent evaluators return Pass/Fail results with reasoning.
-Key output fields:
+Key output fields:intent_resolution and tool_call_accuracy), the output includes a numeric score field alongside the pass/fail result:

 Task navigation efficiency